oscarplatoon/Sudoku/README.md

 # Rudoku

-Many people will spend hours in their spare time solving Soduku problems, but by the end of this challenge you'll have a solver that can handle any valid Sodoku problem.
+Many people will spend hours in their spare time solving Sudoku problems, but by the end of this challenge you'll have a solver that can handle any valid Sudoku problem.

-Some of you have maybe never heard of Sodoku, if not You should check it out [here](https://en.wikipedia.org/wiki/Sudoku)
+Some of you have maybe never heard of Sudoku.
+If not, you should check it out [here](https://en.wikipedia.org/wiki/Sudoku)

 ## Premise

 The idea is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 sub-grids that compose the grid (also called "boxes") contains all of the digits from 1 to 9.

+The person who created the puzzle provides a partial solution so that some squares already have numbers.
+Typically, there are enough initial numbers to guarantee a unique solution.

 Something that starts like this will be solved and turned into this: